adrianjtempelhoff/python_practice/README.md

 # python_practice
-A home for all my practice python scripts.
+A home for some practice python scripts.